“Pier is a beautiful book. . . . The poems create a thread, tightly woven, but also expansive, held in their rooms of breath and breadth.”

 Available in print.

-Janine Oshiro holds degrees from Whitworth College (now Whitworth University), Portland State University, and the University of Iowa Writers’ Workshop.
-She is a Kundiman fellow and the recipient of a poetry fellowship from Oregon’s Literary Arts.
-She lives in Hawaii and teaches at Windward Community College.
+Janine Oshiro graduated from Whitworth University, Portland State University, and the University of Iowa Writers’ Workshop.
+She is a Kundiman fellow and has been awarded the 2011 Elliot Cades Award for Literature in Hawaiʻi and the 2013 Asian American Literary Award for Poetry.
+She lives in Hawaiʻi and works as a massage therapist.

 “As if through an echolocation of brilliant and insistent off-rhyme, these poems effect a delicate placement of self into body, body into world, world into word.
 And at the center of it all is even more delicate loss.
 Oshiro’s Pier takes its measure in precise instances that ache with intelligence.
 A truly masterful first book.”